 OSHA Fall Protection Standard 1926 and 1910 Confusion

 There’s a common misconception that OSHA’s 29 CFR 1910 and 29 CFR 1926 standards are interchangeable.
-Although these standards are similar and have some overlap, they are not interchangeable.
+Although these OSHA fall protection standards are similar and have some overlap, they are not interchangeable.
 There are 1910 standard regulations that are not included in 1926 standards, and there are 1926 standards that are not in 1910 standard regulations.
-Keep in mind that OSHA’s 29 CFR 1910 deals with general industry safety regulations which includes operations as well as maintenance and apply to most work sites, while 29 CFR 1926 standards governs the construction industry, including roofing.
+Keep in mind that OSHA’s 29 CFR 1910 deals with general industry safety regulations which include operations as well as maintenance and apply to most work sites, while 29 CFR 1926 standards govern the construction industry, including roofing.